hamzazahi/E-portal-/README.md

 # E-portal-
-This is the console based application banking e-portal in c#
+This is the console based application banking e-portal in c#.